Research Bio

 Jeroen Dewulf's main area of research is Dutch and Portuguese colonial history, with a focus on the transatlantic slave trade and the culture and religion of African-descended people in the American diaspora.
-He also studies other aspects of Dutch, German, and Portuguese literature, culture, and history.
+He also publishes in the field of Folklore Studies and about other aspects of Dutch, German, and Portuguese literature, culture, and history.

 He is the author of the following books: